sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 1. The Client sends an Authorization Request - containing the desired request parameters - to the Authorization Server.
 2. The Authorization Server authenticates the End-User.
 3. The Authorization Server sends the End-User back to the Client with an Authorization Code.
-4. Client requests a response using the Authorization Code at the Token Endpoint.
+4. The Client requests a response using the Authorization Code at the Token Endpoint.
-5. Client receives a response that contains an ID Token and Access Token in the response body.
+5. The Client receives a response that contains an ID Token and Access Token in the response body.
-6. Client validates the ID token and retrieves the End-User's Subject Identifier.
+6. The Client validates the ID token and retrieves Claims and Subject Identifier(s) of the authenticated End-User.

 The flow described by these steps is illustrated as follows: